What is pelvic pain?

 Pelvic pain can emanate from trauma to the hip bones, or from any of the organs, muscles or ligaments that sit within this area of your body.

 In men, that includes their genitals, bladder, urethra (the tube that releases sperm and urine), prostate and kidneys.

 Women can experience pelvic pain that has its origin in their kidneys, bladder or urethra (the tube that releases urine), but it could also be linked to an issue in their uterus, ovaries, fallopian tubes or female genitals.

 What are the symptoms of pelvic pain?

-Pelvic pain can appear suddenly (acute pain), or, it can build gradually over time.
+The symptoms can appear suddenly (acute pain), or, it can build gradually over time.
 It can also vary between being an unpleasant ache or severe stabbing pain.
 If it is a long-term issue (more than six months), this is referred to as chronic pelvic pain.

 It may only appear at certain times of the month in women.
-For both men and women, pelvic pain could happen when urinating or having sex.
+For both men and women, pain could happen when urinating or having sex.